Randika-Isuru/vehicle-simulation/README.md

 # Vehicle Simulation Application

-This is a Java 17 Maven Spring application for simulating vehicle behavior.
+This is a Java 17 Maven application for simulating vehicle behavior.
 It allows you to build and run the project using Maven and Java commands using terminal.

 ## Prerequisites